CodeMaster7000/Summer-Holidays-Poem/README.md

 # Summer Holidays Poem

-A blissful poem on the beauty of summer.
+A blissful poem, coded in Python, on the beauty of summer.
+I wish all of you (in the Northern hemisphere that is!) a relaxing summer break!